Visiting Snapper Island safely

 - suitable shoes for walking on rough surfaces

 - insect repellent.

-Snapper Island, Hope Islands National Park is open all year round.
+Snapper Island, Hope Islands National Park (CYPAL) is open all year round.
 Visitors should check weather conditions, as the island may be inaccessible during strong wind warnings, gales or cyclonic activity.
 Weather forecasts are available from the Bureau of Meteorology.

 Camping is permitted at West Point.
 A camping permit is required and fees apply.
 A tag with your booking number must be displayed at your campsite.